Lartu/ldpl/README.md

 ```

 This code greets the user and asks them to enter their name, then it greets them in Chinese, ten times.
 Easy as pie and super legible.

+LDPL supports multiple datatypes and programming patterns.
+It is a full-fledged programming language.
-Check the [official website](https://www.ldpl-lang.org/) for more examples,
+Check the [documentation](https://docs.ldpl-lang.org) for more information, and the [official website](https://www.ldpl-lang.org/)
-including a BF interpreter and Bellman-Ford's Algorithm!
+to see other examples, including a BF interpreter and Bellman-Ford's Algorithm!

 ## LDPL Philosophy